-The “Witcher” series is based on fantasy books written by Polish writer Andrzej Sapkowski.
+The “Witcher” PC RPG series is based on fantasy books written by Polish writer Andrzej Sapkowski.

-Set in a medieval fantasy world, the games focus on the witchers – a secretive order of warrior-monks that hunt supernatural creatures.
+Set in a medieval fantasy world known as the “Continent,” the games focus on the witchers — a secretive order of warrior-monks that hunt supernatural creatures.
 Witchers train their entire lives and possess superhuman abilities through the use of mutagens and alchemy.

 In the games, players take control of Geralt of Rivia, a famed witcher.
-As the games progress, Geralt regains his lost memory and is embroiled in a number of conflicts and disputes between kings, kingdoms, and even different races, all while being pursued by the ghosts of his past — the otherworldly Wild Hunt.
+Geralt gradually regains his lost memories and is embroiled in conflicts and disputes between kings, kingdoms, and different races, all while being pursued by the ghosts of his past — the otherworldly Wild Hunt.

 The Wild Hunt